 Mixed age couples

-From Wednesday 15 May 2019, if you are one of a mixed age couple (where one of you is over Pension Credit qualifying age and the other one of you is under) certain changes listed below may mean your existing Housing Benefit claim will end and you will need to apply for Universal Credit for your housing costs:
+If you are one of a mixed age couple (where one of you is over Pension Credit qualifying age and the other one of you is under) certain changes listed below may mean your existing Housing Benefit claim will end and you will need to apply for Universal Credit for your housing costs:

 You must tell us about: